helm/charts/cassandra/README.md

 # Cassandra

-This Chart provides a Pod running Cassandra.
+This Chart deploys Cassandra to kubernetes.